-Attention identity theft victims: IP Pin Number are being mailed beginning 12.28.17.
-Here how to get one, reissued if it was lost or if you moved…
+Attention identity theft victims: IP Pin Number should be mailed by Early January each year.
+Here’s how to get one, reissued if it was lost or if you moved…

 The Identity Protection PIN is the result of an IRS program to help victims of Tax ID Theft.